LAST UPDATED: March 5, 2020

-The Services are hosted and operated in the United States (“U.S.”) through Whoop and its service providers, and if you do not reside in the U.S., laws in the U.S. may differ from the laws where you are located.
-By using the Services, you acknowledge that Personal Data about you, regardless of whether provided by you or obtained from a third party, is being provided to Whoop in the U.S. and will be hosted on U.S. servers, and you authorize Whoop to transfer, store and process your information to and in the U.S., and possibly other countries.
+The Services are hosted and operated in the United States (“U.S.”) through WHOOP and our service providers.
+If you do not reside in the U.S., laws in the U.S. may differ from the laws where you are located.
+By using the Services, you acknowledge that Personal Data about you, regardless of whether provided by you or obtained from a third party, is being provided to WHOOP in the U.S. and will be hosted on U.S. servers, and you authorize WHOOP to transfer, store and process your information to and in the U.S., and possibly other countries.
 You hereby consent to the transfer of your data to the U.S. as set forth herein.

 PERSONAL DATA OF EU RESIDENTS

 If you are a resident of the European Union (“EU”), United Kingdom, Lichtenstein, Norway, or Iceland, you may have additional rights under the EU General Data Protection Regulation (the “GDPR”) with respect to your Personal Data, as further described in the “Privacy Notice for EU Residents” section below.

 We do not knowingly collect or solicit Personal Data from anyone under the age of 13, or under the age of 16 in countries subject to the GDPR, unless exempted by individual country exceptions (for more information, please see “Privacy Notice for EU Residents” below).
 If you are under 13, or 16 where applicable, please do not attempt to register for the Services or send any Personal Data about yourself to us.
 If we learn that we have collected Personal Data from a child under age 13, or 16 where applicable, we will delete that information as quickly as possible.
 If you believe that a child under 13, or 16 where applicable, may have provided us Personal Data, please contact us at email@example.com.